FAQ

 The State of Oregon will receive about $90 million to launch the Oregon Homeowner Assistance Fund.
 This funding comes from the American Rescue Plan Act, which makes $9.961 billion available throughout the United States to help homeowners who are unable to pay their housing expenses due to the coronavirus pandemic.
 For more information on the American Rescue Plan Act Homeowner Assistance Fund, visit the U.S. Department of the Treasury website.

-Oregon Housing and Community Services (OHCS) opened the Homeowner Assistance Fund in phases and is prioritizing applications of homeowners who are most at risk of foreclosure.
+Oregon Housing and Community Services will open the Oregon Homeowner Assistance Fund in phases and will prioritize applications of homeowners who are most at risk of foreclosure.
+For complete information about phases, see the Eligibility & Timeline page.

-Submitted applications will be reviewed for eligibility and processed using U.S. Treasury terms and guidance.
+Only those applications submitted during the correct phase will be reviewed and prioritized based on need using U.S. Treasury guidance.
+It is not first-come, first-serve.
 Everyone who applies will have their application reviewed, and not everyone will receive assistance.
 For more information about how applications are prioritized, see the Prioritization Information page.

 Oregon Housing and Community Services will never ask you to pay a fee to apply or get information.
 If you suspect fraud or misrepresentation of the Oregon Homeowner Assistance Fund, report your concern to us for immediate review.
 We reserve the right to decline funding or participation if it is determined that fraud has occurred.